Elizabethan Fine Bone China Teacup Value Guide

 The typical price range for Elizabethan Fine Bone China Teacup is $25 - $27 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• The condition of the gold gilt edges, as rubbing or wear from cleaning significantly reduces the $25-$27 market value.
+• Condition of the gold gilt, as heavy wear or rubbing on the filigree significantly reduces the $25-$27 market value.

 How to Identify Elizabethan Fine Bone China Teacup?

-• Check the underside for the 'Elizabethan' backstamp, which was the primary identity for Taylor & Kent starting in the late 1950s.
+• Check the underside for the 'Elizabethan' trade name mark, which was used by Taylor & Kent starting in the late 1950s.

-• Verify the translucency of the material by holding it to light; authentic fine bone china from this era should be thin yet durable.
+• Verify the translucency of the material by holding it to light, a hallmark of authentic English fine bone china.

-• Look for the specific combination of pink rose motifs paired with heavy gold scrollwork characteristic of the 1960s Elizabethan style.
+• Look for the specific pink rose floral motifs characteristic of the 1960-1970 production era.

 History of Elizabethan Fine Bone China Teacup